An Introduction and Operational Overview

 Check valves are silent guardians in many fluid systems, preventing damage and ensuring that operations proceed without hindrance.
 Their simplicity in design is offset by their critical role in safeguarding systems from potential damage due to backflow.
 When selecting a check valve, it’s essential to consider the fluid type, flow rates, pressure differentials, and the application’s specific requirements.
 This ensures that the chosen valve provides optimal performance and longevity.

 - Brass: A popular choice for its corrosion resistance and good thermal conductivity, brass check valves are commonly employed in plumbing and heating systems.
+More than 70% of house building, construction, and water fluid control are choosing this brass raw materials.

 - Bronze: Mainly composed of copper, bronze offers a good level of corrosion resistance, especially from water, making it well-suited for marine applications.